rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 `sh snapshot [VM-params] export-filename.dbunit.xml`

-If the export filename is left out, the snapshot will be stored in a file called snapshot.dbunit.xml.
+If the export filename is left out, the snapshot will be stored in a file called `snapshot.dbunit.xml`.

 You need the following VM parameters to configure database access.

-Use them like -Ddb.user=me:
+Use them like `-Ddb.user=me`:

 | Parameter | Description |
 | --- | --- |